 Falconer revealed he does not do any cropping on his farm to build organic matter in the soil, which holds moisture in dry periods.
-He said that the no-cropping system he implemented prevents him from using artificial fertilizers for more than a year, reviving the pasture’s soil fauna, soil health, and longevity.
+He said that the no-cropping system he implemented prevents him from using artificial fertilisers for more than a year, reviving the pasture’s soil fauna, soil health, and longevity.

-- He breeds cows that produce milk more efficiently thus reducing the number of cattle but still producing the same amount of milk.
+- He breeds cows that produce milk more efficiently, thus reducing the number of cattle but still producing the same amount of milk.

 - One of his projects is a 250K effluent system to manage cattle wastes effectively.

 - He does not rear his heifer but puts the herd to beef bulls, selling most of the calves and buying replacement stock when needed.
 A recycling process can reduce carbon emissions that would otherwise be produced when rearing your herd of heifers.

 He further adds that farmers need to be mature when dealing with these issues.

 Beck and Richard Toswill

 Farming sheep and beef in their 646 hectares of the hill country, Beck and Richard Toswill have the future in mind.
 The Toswills respect their land and want to protect the environment.

 What the Toswills have done and are doing:

 - Retired areas of land unsuited to stock and have panted over 28 thousand trees.